-How do you say, “I’m not fine, things are not great?”
+How do you say: “I’m not fine (but things are not great)?”

 Maybe you say it by rewarding yourself at the end of long, stressful days with overindulgent alcohol use.
 Or by overeating unhealthy food.

 Trying to fix or manage everyone around us is another way of saying “I’m not fine.”
-You can spend the rest of your life trying fix someone before you realize you’re exhausted and it’s impossible, everybody’s got something!
+You can spend your life trying fix someone before you realize you’re exhausted and it’s not possible.
+Everybody’s got something!

 Do you take your something out on people?

 Judging others, and despising people is a very loud way of saying; “I can’t look inward, but I’m not fine and things are not great.”